chensixx/saliency-animation/README.md

 Step 3: In terminal, go to "web/" folder, type in "python -m SimpleHTTPServer 1337".
 Then in your browser type in "http://localhost:1337/index.html".
 When you run this, it will start downloading 137 frames of the animation.
 Go to your download folder and copy these frames to a folder with any name you like, mine is called "screenshots/".
 Move the folder to the saliency model folder "saliency/"

-Step 4: In terminal, "cd saliency" run "python main.py test screenshots/" In about 20 minutes, all the saliency maps will be in folder "predictions/" Then run "python img.py" now you will get an array of numbers. they are motion magnitude of the change between every frame.
+Step 4: In terminal, "cd saliency" run "python main.py test screenshots/".
+In about 20 minutes, all the saliency maps will be in folder "predictions/" Then run "python img.py" now you will get an array of numbers. they are motion magnitude of the change between every frame.
 If you want difference between every n frames just change line 20 into range(n,size,n) and line 21 into [x-5] line 22 to [x]

-I already have all the motion magnitude array in index.html from line 221.
+	I already have all the motion magnitude arrays in index.html from line 221.

 Step 5: Now comment line 470 and 431, uncomment line 430, save; refresh your page on browser now it will run in the custom speed.